sofiareis/sofiareis/README.md

 I am constantly looking for challenges and situations that will push me to become a better software developer.
 I enjoy working in fast-paced and dynamic environments that push me out of my comfort zone and help me grow professionally.

-I have a passion for code and design projects, particularly focused on full-stack, mobile, and web development.
+I have a passion for coding and designing projects, particularly focused on full-stack, mobile, and web development.

  🌱 Currently:
 - Working as a full-stack Software Developer at Svante Inc.